beaver-lodge/beaver/guides/dialect-conversion.md

 dialect using a `Conversion.Plan`.
 The resulting IR can then use MLIR's standard `arith`-to-LLVM and `func`-to-LLVM passes.

+## Ex provider boundary

+Beaver owns the `ex` dialect schema and the provider-neutral external compiler-kernel ABI.
+Evolving production lowering belongs to Batata and is loaded through `Conversion.Plan.add_external_pattern_population/3`; Beaver does not locate or download Batata artifacts.

+`Beaver.MLIR.Conversion.Ex.Stage0.manifest/0` describes the only Ex-specific C++ implementation retained in Beaver.
+It is a frozen, versioned bootstrap seed for Batata's restricted compiler-kernel source and a differential oracle, not a production provider.
+Runtime and standard-library patterns remain in the BEAM reference plan so Stage 0 can close a clean bootstrap without extending the C++ seed.
+A production compiler must select a verified native provider and fail before conversion if that artifact cannot be loaded; it must never fall back implicitly to Stage 0 or the BEAM callbacks.

 ```elixir
 defmodule Counter do
   use Beaver.Slang, name: "counter"